-- 8. Uncoiling a slung curtain using the operator/adjusting wheel: - For units with operators, use the hand chain, crank or override feature of the motor to rotate the shaft in the "open" direction.
+- 7. Uncoiling a slung curtain using the operator/adjusting wheel: - For units with operators, use the hand chain, crank or override feature of the motor to rotate the shaft in the "open" direction.
 Be sure not to overrun the limits of the motor.
 The upper motor limit may have to be adjusted to reel the entire curtain onto the shaft.
-Make sure the adjusting wheel is not pinned in place for this operation and that the shaft spins freely, so as to not backwind the springs. - For push-up units, turns can be added to the adjusting wheel in order to assist in rotating the shaft.
-Keeping count of the turns added to the spring at this stage will save installation time later. - 9.
-Continue to rotate the shaft, reeling the curtain out of the sling and onto the shaft until the bottom bar reaches the bottom of the bracket. - 10.
-Replace the outer guides. - 11.
-Feed the bottom bar into the guides and lower the curtain until the bottom bar is below the stopper location. - 12.
-Since there is no spring tension holding the curtain open, the curtain may fall if released.
-If the operator cannot be used to hold the curtain in the open position, place C-clamps or vice grips, see Figure 8.4, on the guides just below the bottom bar -or- rest the bottom bar on the slings used to hang the shaft in the previous steps to hold the door open. - 13.
-Replace the stoppers.
+Make sure the adjusting wheel is not pinned in place for this operation. - For push-up units, turns can be added to the adjusting wheel in order to assist in rotating the shaft.
+Keeping count of the turns added to the spring at this stage will save installation time later. - 8.
+Continue to rotate the shaft, reeling the curtain out of the sling and onto the shaft until the bottom bar reaches the bottom of the bracket. - 9.
+Replace the outer guides. - 10.
+Feed the bottom bar into the guides and lower the curtain until the bottom bar is below the stopper location.